freenas/freenas-docs/userguide/storage.rst

    Create a Periodic Snapshot for Replication

-Still on *Alpha*, create the replication task with by clicking :guilabel:`Replication Tasks` and :guilabel:`Add Replication`.
+Still on *Alpha*, create the replication task by clicking :guilabel:`Replication Tasks` and :guilabel:`Add Replication`.
 *alphavol/alphadata* is selected as the dataset to replicate.
 *betavol* is the destination volume.
 The *alphadata* dataset and